 The holiday season is a time for slowing down and reconnecting with family, outside of hectic day-to-day responsibilities.
-While many travelers opt for domestic destinations to be closer to loved ones, this time of year is a great opportunity to head out to a far-flung locale, as it's not traditionally a peak season for international travel.
-Here, we've put together a list of luxe winter getaways that are perfect for family-focused vacations, that are far from the ordinary.
+While many travelers opt for domestic destinations to be closer to loved ones, this time of year is an excellent opportunity to head out to a far-flung locale, as it's not traditionally a peak season for international travel.
+Here, we've put together a list of luxe winter family vacation destinations that are perfect for you and your loved ones, that are far from the ordinary.

 &Three Collective, Private Tented Africa Safari

 While there are many stunning, well-established reserves, lodges and resorts on the continent, "perhaps the most authentic and intimate way to experience Africa with your family is old school, private mobile tented safari," says Claudia Church, a mother of three and Co-founder of super exclusive, bespoke travel company &Three Collective.

 Reminiscent of a grandiose turn-of-the-century safari experience, mobile tented camps are completely private and set up in magical locations far away from the crowds.
 Offering privacy, luxury, and one of a kind experiences, &Three’s favorite tents belong to their partners at Africa Born, outfitted with gorgeous Turkish rugs, comfortable beds, fully-equipped bathrooms, and to each, a private butler.
 Also, the food is organic and fresh, all prepared on site.